cldixon/mkslides/README.md

 # MkSlides

 Mkdocs for slides.
 Modular and re-usable slides, freed from their decks.
 Build with with simple config files.
+This tool utilizes the [marp](https://marp.app) ecosystem to create markdown-based slides built with independent, self-contained and individual markdown slides.
+Using a configuration file, similar to mkdocs' `mkdocs.yml`, we _build_ slide decks from specified markdown slide files.
+This way, multiple decks can use and re-use slides, and decks can be built on the fly to keep content up to date.

+:vertical_traffic_light:, :warning: and :construction: : This is a slide project and under occasional development when I have time.
+I also use this project to test out new tools before bringing them to work.

 ### Usage